Henrico County Historical Society

 Interestingly, the sign on Monument Avenue is not far from the intersection at Libbie Avenue, where, in 1955, the first traffic light in Henrico was installed.
 What a different there is today!
 I'm not sure I could count them all, but I am certain the statistic is available.

-And speaking of data, everything you ever wanted to know about Henrico can now be found on the County website at http://henrico.us/about-henrico/history/government/historical-databook/.
+And speaking of data, everything you ever wanted to know about Henrico can now be found on the County website at https://henrico.gov/history/recent-history/400th-anniversary/historical-databook/.

 The Henrico County, Virginial Historical Data Book is a cumulative collection of historical data representing statistics as far back as 1790 through most recent, 2010, and will continue to grow annually.
 Each section provides a brief description and a list of tables; footnotes and source detail are listed at the bottom of the page for each table.